Don Downe

 Donald Richard Downe (born 1951) is a farmer and political figure in Nova Scotia, Canada.
 He represented Lunenburg West in the Nova Scotia House of Assembly from 1993 to 2003 as a Liberal member.
+Dowe was also the first mayor of the Municipality of the District of Lunenburg from 2012-2016.

 Early life

 Downe was born in Charlottetown, Prince Edward Island.
 He was a poultry farm owner and was president of the Nova Scotia Federation of Agriculture.

 Political career

 Provincial politics

 In 1992, he ran for the leadership of the Nova Scotia Liberal Party, losing on the second ballot to John Savage.

 In the 1993 election, Downe defeated Progressive Conservative cabinet minister Marie Dechman by almost 3,400 votes in Lunenburg West.
 On June 11, 1993, Downe was appointed to the Executive Council of Nova Scotia as Minister of Natural Resources.
 In March 1996, Downe was moved to Minister of Business and Consumer Services, but was shuffled again in June 1996, when he was named Minister of Transportation and Public Works.
 When Russell MacLellan was sworn-in as premier in July 1997, Downe remained as Minister of Transportation and Public Works.

 Downe was re-elected in the 1998 election.
 On April 8, 1998, he was named Minister of Finance, Minister of Environment, Minister responsible for Aboriginal Affairs, and Deputy Premier.
 In December 1998, the Environment portfolio was transferred to Michel Samson.
 The Liberals lost government in the 1999 election, but Downe was re-elected by almost 1,000 votes in his riding.
 Considered a possible leadership candidate following MacLellan's resignation as leader, Downe declined to enter the race.
 On November 21, 2002, Downe announced that he would be not be running in the next provincial election, and officially resigned as MLA on February 18, 2003.